This Time Around (Michael Jackson song): Background and composition

-Release and reception
+Critical reception

-"This Time Around" received positive reviews from contemporary music critics in their review for the album.
+The song received positive reviews from contemporary music critics in their review for the album.
 James Hunter of Rolling Stone described the song as being a "dynamite jam...done with Atlanta R&B hotshot Dallas Austin that's ripe for remixes".
 Jon Pareles of The New York Times believed that Jackson "muttered" lyrics such as "They thought they really had control of me".
-Although "This Time Around" did not chart on the Billboard Hot 100, the track had a good chart performance on music component charts in the United States.
-The song charted on music charts based solely on radio airplay throughout the country.
-It charted within the top 40 of the Billboard Rhythmic Top 40 chart in 1995, peaking at number 36.
-The song peaked at number 18 on the Billboard Dance Music/Club Play Singles music charts 1996.
-In 1996, the track also peaked at number 23 on the Billboard Hot R&B/Hip-Hop Songs chart.
+As a commercial single was not released for the song, "This Time Around" was ineligible to chart on the Billboard Hot 100 at the time.
+The track appeared on Billboard component charts in the United States solely based on radio airplay throughout the country.
+It peaked at number 36 on the Billboard Rhythmic Top 40 chart in 1995.
+In 1996, the song peaked at number 18 on the Billboard Dance Music/Club Play Singles chart and at number 23 on the Billboard Hot R&B/Hip-Hop Airplay chart.